 Machine an engine.
 Solder a circuit board.
 Create a CAD drawing.
 Program a robot.
 Hands on experience, and much more.

 Learning to serve others with engineering skills, a service component is part of our curriculum.

 See what the senior design teams created for their industry sponsors in 2012-13.

 Read what our students and alumni are saying about their engineering experiences at George Fox.

 The Engineering Profession

-A spotlight on our seniors who successfully acquired job positions prior to graduation.
+A spotlight on last year's seniors who successfully acquired job positions prior to graduation.

-Daniela (Sifuentes) Makowski '12 has landed a job at Columbia Helicopters as an aeronautical engineer, responsible for helping the company's Boeing helicopters fly more efficiently.
+Daniela (Sifuentes) Makowski '12 works at Columbia Helicopters as an aeronautical engineer, responsible for helping the company's Boeing helicopters fly more efficiently.

 Why choose engineering?

 See the benefits of pursuing a career in engineering.